-We choose these policy rules to connect this paper to existing work.
 In this economy with perpetually full employment, an interest rate rule for monetary policy is clearly not optimal.
 If anything, it will reduce private welfare.
-We employ specification (5) for two reasons.
-First, it closely resembles monetary policy rules that have received detailed study in recent years [for example, Taylor (1999b)].
-Second, (5) produces features of an equilibrium that will continue to hold in models with frictions where rules from the general class to which (5) belongs are optimal.
-The form of the tax rule, (6), is also widely used in both model simulations [Bryant, Hooper, and Mann (1993)] and in analytical studies of monetary and fiscal policy interactions [Leeper (1991), Sims (1997), or Woodford (2003)].
+We employ (16) for two reasons.
+First, it closely resembles monetary policy rules that have received detailed study in recent years [Taylor (1999b)].
+Second, (16) produces features of an equilibrium that will continue to hold in models with frictions in which rules from the general class to which (16) belongs are optimal.
+Fiscal rules like (17) that make taxes respond to debt (rather than total liabilities, as in (4)) are widely used in model simulations [Bryant, Hooper, and Mann (1993)], analytical studies of monetary and fiscal policy interactions [Leeper (1991), or Sims (1997)], and empirical work [Favero and Monacelli (2003)].
+Specification (4) has the conceptually appealing feature that it separates monetary and fiscal policy: an open-market operation that has offsetting effects on m and b does not affect taxes under (4), while it does under (17).
+Specification (17), however, has the realistic feature that fiscal authorities respond to the state of government debt, rather than the sum of debt and high-powered money.

-A combination of lump-sum taxes, new one-period nominal bonds and money creation finance government purchases and debt payments.
-The government's flow budget identity holds at each date $t \ge 0$ :
+The government uses a combination of lump-sum taxes, new one-period nominal bonds and money creation to finance government purchases and debt payments and satisfy the government's flow budget identity, (5).